RedTurtle/collective.contentrules.mailfromfield/README.rst

 __ http://plone.org/products/signupsheet

-The scope there is that this e-mail address is notified when a user subscribe and the user itself put there the e-mail address of the proper director.
+We want that this e-mail address is notified when a user subscribe and the user itself put there the e-mail address of the proper director.

 To reach this we need to: